bureau14/leveldb/README.md

-LevelDB B14 branch
+LevelDB qdb branch
 ==================

 Current version: 1.18

-Bureau 14 [LevelDB](http://code.google.com/p/leveldb/) branch with full Windows support.
+quasardb [LevelDB](http://code.google.com/p/leveldb/) branch with full Windows support.
 This is not an official LevelDB branch, but the branch we use in our product, [quasardb](https://www.quasardb.net/).

 * Full Windows support: everything builds, all tests pass;
 * [CMake](http://www.cmake.org/) based build